top of page

 Custom Icons

-Uploading an SVG for your own custom icons means more options for customizing the look and feel of your project.
+Uploading an SVG file for your own custom icons means more options for customizing the look and feel of your project.
 Underneath "Map Styles," you’ll find the “Custom Icons” section.
 To add a new icon, click the blue plus button, and enter a name for the icon.
 After clicking the “Continue” prompt, you’ll have the option to upload an SVG file.

 *Make sure this file is under 3KB and is a valid SVG file.
 If you want control over changing the color of the icon, ensure that the icon has no fill.

 Click “Choose File” to navigate to and open your custom icon’s SVG file.
 After uploading the icon, you can add it to your personalized Icon Collection.
 (The Icon Collection is a way for you to organize your custom SVG icons and search them more easily later.)
 If you don’t already have any icon collections, you can click on “EDIT ICON COLLECTIONS” seen on the dropdown.
-You’ll then be prompted to create a name for the collection, and click on the blue plus button to add it.
+You’ll then create a name for the collection and click on the blue plus button to add it.
 Once you’re done adding the Icon Collection(s), you can click on “Close.”
 If you don’t want to leverage the Icon Collections, you can click “Skip” to skip this step.

 To finish creating the custom icon, click “Finish Creating Custom Icon.”
 You’ll get a message letting you know that your icon successfully saved.